bbottema/simple-java-mail/MAINTAINER_WORKFLOW.md

 3. Verify the published sources contain license headers.
 4. Verify `cli-module` includes `standalone-cli.tar` and `standalone-cli.zip`.
 5. Create or update the GitHub release with a self-contained, tag-specific body that permanently records that version's changes and compatibility notes without internal verification evidence.
-6. Attach the release assets: CLI standalone archives and sample logging configs.
+6. Attach the release assets: the versioned CLI standalone `.tar` and `.zip` archives and the sample `log4j2_example.xml` logging configuration.
 7. Recheck that every release-note issue/PR and summarized Dependabot item is in the exact-version milestone.
 8. Confirm every milestone item is closed, set the milestone due date to the actual published release date, then close it.
 9. Fast-forward `develop` to `master` and push `develop`.